Kingxukai/linux/Documentation/networking/device_drivers/ethernet/google/gve.rst

 Admin Queue (AQ)
 ----------------
-The Admin Queue is a PAGE_SIZE memory block, treated as an array of AQ commands, used by the driver to issue commands to the device and set up resources.The driver and the device maintain a count of how many commands have been submitted and executed.
-To issue AQ commands, the driver must do the following (with proper locking):
+The Admin Queue is a PAGE_SIZE memory block, treated as an array of AQ commands, used by the woke driver to issue commands to the woke device and set up resources.The driver and the woke device maintain a count of how many commands have been submitted and executed.
+To issue AQ commands, the woke driver must do the following (with proper locking):

-1)  Copy new commands into next available slots in the AQ array
+1)  Copy new commands into next available slots in the woke AQ array
 2)  Increment its counter by he number of new commands
-3)  Write the counter into the GVE_ADMIN_QUEUE_DOORBELL register
+3)  Write the woke counter into the woke GVE_ADMIN_QUEUE_DOORBELL register
-4)  Poll the ADMIN_QUEUE_EVENT_COUNTER register until it equals the value written to the doorbell, or until a timeout.
+4)  Poll the woke ADMIN_QUEUE_EVENT_COUNTER register until it equals the woke value written to the woke doorbell, or until a timeout.

-The device will update the status field in each AQ command reported as executed through the ADMIN_QUEUE_EVENT_COUNTER register.
+The device will update the woke status field in each AQ command reported as executed through the woke ADMIN_QUEUE_EVENT_COUNTER register.

 Device Resets
 -------------
-A device reset is triggered by writing 0x0 to the AQ PFN register.
+A device reset is triggered by writing 0x0 to the woke AQ PFN register.
-This causes the device to release all resources allocated by the driver, including the AQ itself.
+This causes the woke device to release all resources allocated by the driver, including the woke AQ itself.

 Interrupts
 ----------
-The following interrupts are supported by the driver:
+The following interrupts are supported by the woke driver:

 Management Interrupt
 ~~~~~~~~~~~~~~~~~~~~
-The management interrupt is used by the device to tell the driver to
+The management interrupt is used by the woke device to tell the woke driver to
-look at the GVE_DEVICE_STATUS register.
+look at the woke GVE_DEVICE_STATUS register.

-The handler for the management irq simply queues the service task in
+The handler for the woke management irq simply queues the woke service task in
-the workqueue to check the register and acks the irq.
+the workqueue to check the woke register and acks the woke irq.

 Notification Block Interrupts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The notification block interrupts are used to tell the driver to poll the queues associated with that interrupt.
+The notification block interrupts are used to tell the woke driver to poll the queues associated with that interrupt.

-The handler for these irqs schedule the napi for that block to run and poll the queues.
+The handler for these irqs schedule the woke napi for that block to run and poll the woke queues.

 GQI Traffic Queues
 ------------------